-Aix, as locals call it is a medium sized city about one hour north of Marseille.
+Aix, as locals call it is a medium-sized city about one hour north of Marseille.
 Aix is quintessential Provence, with its relaxed vibe, delicious food, and charming streets.
 When the warm sun starts to go down, the town really comes alive.
-At night, the (occasional) hordes of cruise ship tourists have retreated back to the all you can eat buffets of their ship and the locals begin to appear.
+At night, the (occasional) hordes of cruise ship tourists have retreated to the all-you-can-eat buffets of their ship and the locals begin to appear.

 A walk through Le Cours Mirabeau is a good way to get the evening started.
 Stroll past countless cafes, fountains, pubs, and restaurants as they begin to open their doors for dinner.
 There is a small weekly market here where you can pick up delicious fresh fruit and veggies.

-Aix is a fun city just to be.
+Aix en Provence neighborhoods are chill and fun to be around.
 The city is quiet, clean, and welcoming.
 Sometimes whilst you are backpacking France it is nice to roll into a town and not feel like you have to see and do everything.
 I would say there is not a lot of “must see” monuments other than the Cathédrale Saint-Sauveur and the beautiful fountains.
 The charm is in the cobblestone pavings and the small cafes.

 Backpacking the Verdon Gorge